alex-sobolev/bank-api-spring/readme.md

 #### Step-9

-Last week, two users withdraw money from a same bank account and the account balance went to negative.
+Last week, two users withdrew money from the same bank account simultaneously and the account balance went to negative.
 This is a financial risk for our bank, and we want to prevent it happening again.

 Consider using optimistic locking described [here](https://en.wikipedia.org/wiki/Optimistic_concurrency_control) to handle concurrent operations.